Fedora31/no-hats-bgum/README.md

 # Bug report

-- If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can post a message on this [steam group](https://steamcommunity.com/groups/nohatsmod) or you can send me a friend request on [Steam](https://steamcommunity.com/id/Fedora31) and I'll accept it **when I have time.** You can also post a new issue on this repo if you have a Github account.
+- If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can post a message on this [steam group](https://steamcommunity.com/groups/nohatsmod) and I'll respond to it **when I have time.** You can also post a new issue on this repo if you have a Github account.

 # Some links

-#### Here are 2 Youtube videos "trying" to show you how you can modify the mod to let some cosmetics appear.
+#### Here are 2 videos "trying" to show you how you can modify the mod to let some cosmetics appear.

 * [Windows](https://vlare.tv/v/GCanAws7)